tomasthoresen/ros-dds-microblaze/docs/Adaptable_Robotics_I.md

 scp kr260_4mb_4pmod_wrapper.bin ubuntu@192.168.2.155:/tmp
 ```

 *Note - The design includes the Tri-Mode Ethernet Media Access Controller (TEMAC) and it requires a license.
 Without this license the design will not build.
+See link above to get an evaluation license.

 ### **Modify device tree image**

-To prepare for OpenAMP's remoteproc applications, we will need to reserve some memory and inform Ubuntu about the MicroBlaze Bram controllers.
-MicroBlaze Bram controller is used to hold the MicroBlaze boot vector executable software.
-Furthermore, MicroBlaze is the soft CPU in the FPGA, and Bram is the local memory for the CPU.
+To prepare for OpenAMP's remoteproc applications, we will need to reserve some memory and inform Ubuntu about the MicroBlaze BRAM controllers.
+MicroBlaze BRAM controller is used to hold the MicroBlaze boot vector executable software.
+Furthermore, MicroBlaze is the soft CPU in the FPGA, and BRAM is the local memory for the CPU.

 Do the following to extract the devicetree from Ubuntu.